Device distribution

 More desktop traffic than expected

-This can happen when the Smart Link is copied into newsletters, websites, or support materials.
+This can happen when the OmniLab Smart Link is copied into newsletters, websites, or support materials.
 In that case, review:

 • whether the landing page still makes sense outside a camera-scan context

-• whether you need variants for separate QR and non-QR placements
+• whether you need separate variants for QR and non-QR placements

 What device data does not tell you on its own